Kawara Senbei : Traditional Roof-Tile-Like Wheat Crackers

-The name of the Senbei whose main ingredient is wheat flour that I picked up this time is “Kawara Senbei (瓦せんべい)”.
+The name of the Senbei whose main ingredient is wheat flour that I bought is “Kawara Senbei (瓦せんべい)”.

-Where to buy Kawara Senbei
+Where to Buy Kawara Senbei

 (Reference page of this article : Wikipedia 瓦せんべい )